denn1s/game-engines-v2/README.md

 The `AutoTilingSetupSystem` is responsible for auto-tiling the tilemap.
 It runs once after the `TilemapSetupSystem`.
 It checks the neighbors of each tile and updates the `tileX` and `tileY` properties of the tile to use the correct sprite from the tileset.

-The auto-tiling system uses a bitmask to determine which tile to use.
+The auto-tiling system uses an 8-way bitmask to determine which tile to use.
 The bitmask is an 8-bit integer where each bit represents a neighbor of the tile.
-The neighbors are checked in the following order: top, left, right, bottom.
+The neighbors are checked in the following order: top-left, top, top-right, left, right, bottom-left, bottom, bottom-right.
 If a neighbor is of the same type as the current tile, the corresponding bit is set to 1.
 The resulting integer is then used as a key in a map to get the correct x and y coordinates of the tile in the tileset.
+This allows for more complex tile transitions, including diagonal connections.

 ### `TilemapRenderSystem`